 Katherine Karriker-Jaffe, PhD, MS

-Katherine Karriker-Jaffe, PhD, is an associate scientist at PHI's Alcohol Research Group.
-She examines how community and cultural determinants create racial/ethnic and socioeconomic disparities in alcohol and drug use and consequences.
+Katherine Karriker-Jaffe, PhD, is a scientist at PHI's Alcohol Research Group.
+She examines how community and cultural determinants contribute to racial/ethnic and socioeconomic disparities in alcohol and drug use and consequences.
 More broadly, Karriker-Jaffe's work focuses on understanding the role of neighborhood, family and individual psychosocial factors on the development of health risk behaviors.

 Alcohol's Harms to Others Among US Adults: Individual and Contextual Effects